 Regional promotion is vital to create the awareness and desirability of a region and grow the number of visitors who want to come to Marlborough.
 But visitors must first have a reason to come to a region.
 Regional promotion provides context, an umbrella if you like, under which individual businesses can promote their product or service.
 It is only when visitors have a reason or desire to come to Marlborough that they then look for accommodation, activities and transport that suits their circumstances.

 Businesses who offer services or products to visitors, in addition to their own business management and marketing, have access to a range of tourism marketing opportunities facilitated and led by Destination Marlborough that help connect their products to the customer.

 Local business owners/managers are encouraged to make full use of the opportunities, information and connections available through Destination Marlborough.

-For full details of Destination Marlborough’s Annual activity plan and how to ensure you are taking full advantage of the regional marketing effort contact the team at Destination Marlborough info@MarlboroughNZ.com or visit http://marlboroughnz.com/about/working-with-us
+For full details of Destination Marlborough’s annual activity plan, and ensuring you are taking full advantage of the regional marketing effort, contact the team at Destination Marlborough on email: info@marlboroughNZ.com or use the link below.